Seqret1337/Week-48-Portfolio-IV/README.md

 Give the NPCs stats, such as strength and hitpoints.

 Implement a simple battle system where collisions deal damage, using player and NPC stats to calculate damage dealt.

+Output battle events to the event messages displayed beneath the map.

+Have environment items like "◀︎" deal damage.